Skip to content

 What are the common fees when applying for a mortgage?

-These are the common fees when applying for a mortgage:
+These are the common fees you might (but won’t always) face when taking out a mortgage:

-Advice fee – if you get help from a mortgage advisor, you may have to pay for their services.
-You won’t need to pay this if you get advice from our partner London & Country Mortgages.
+Broker fee – if you get help from a mortgage advisor or broker, you may have to pay for their services.
+However, some brokers – including our partner London & Country Mortgages (L&C)[1] – don’t charge a fee.

-Booking fee – this ‘reserves’ your loan as the application goes through.
-It’s worth noting that this will need to be paid upfront and won’t be refunded if you decide not to take out the mortgage.
+Booking fee – this ‘reserves’ your loan while the application goes through.
+It’s worth noting that this will need to be paid upfront and won’t be refunded if you decide not to go ahead with the mortgage.

 Ready to get mortgage advice?